 Top Cooking Tips & Recipe FAQs

-My low carb creamed spinach recipe contains 2 net carbs per serving.
+My easy keto, low carb creamed spinach recipe contains 2 net carbs per serving.
 In terms of calories, each serving has 238 calories.
 But, the majority of the calories come from fat and some come from protein, which makes the creamed spinach keto-friendly.

 This Creamed Spinach pairs well with several entrees.
 If you are stuck on ideas, here are a few of my favorite dishes to pair it with: